Neha-2701/Netflixx/README.md

 </h1>
 # Description:

-### NETFLIXA App is build using Web Technologies such as HTML, CSS.
+### NETFLIXX  App is build using Web Technologies such as HTML, CSS.
 ### It is an Application of React
 ### Some features of this project are -
 - An API is used to extract data of movies.